minisbett/ultimate-osu-server-switcher/docs/newreadme.md

 - An Account Manager to automatically switch your account when switching server
 - Autostart with Windows so you don't have to start the switcher everytime you play osu when using the custom Discord RPC.

-And, ofcourse, most features are **toggleable in the settings tab**!
+And, of course, most features are **toggleable in the settings tab**!

 # How it works